Szombathelyi Haladás: The yoyo years

+1930s

+Szombathely won the 1935-36 Nyugatmagyarországi LASz and were promoted for the first time to the first division.
+Although Soproni FAC also collected 41 points, Haladás had better goal difference and finished on the first place.

+In the 1936–37 Nemzeti Bajnokság I season, Haladás finished in the 12th position and were relegated to the second division.

+Haladás won 1938-39 Nemzeti Bajnokság B season and were promoted to the top flight a second time.
+In the 1939–40 Nemzeti Bajnokság I season, Haladás finished in the 11th position and remained in the top flight for the first time.
+Haladás could precede Szürketaxi FC, Kassai AC, and Nemzeti SC.

+1940s

+In the 1940–41 Nemzeti Bajnokság I season, Haladás finished in the 14th position and were relegated to the second division along with Törekvés SE, Tokodi Üveggyár, and BSzKRT SE.
+However, in the 1941-41 Nemzeti Banokság II (Zrínyi group) Haladás finished on the top position.

+In the 1942–43 Nemzeti Bajnokság I season, Haladás finished in the 14th position and were relegated again.
+Haladás could precede only Szegedi AK and Törekvés.

 The 2000s

 In the 2001–02 season of the Hungarian Cup Haladás played in the final against Újpest.
 The club lost 2–1 after extra time.

 In January 2002 Haladás appointed Lázár Szentes as the new coach of the club.
 In the 2001–02 season Haladás was facing relegation problems.

 In August 2003 Lajos Détári resigned as coach of the club.

 In October 2003 former Zalaegerszeg championship-winner coach Péter Bozsik was appointed as the coach of the club.

 In the 2006–07 season of the Hungarian Second Division the club missed out on promotion to the first division because of an 11 points deduction for the use of ineligible players.
 BFC Siófok was promoted in the place of Haladás.

 In the 2008 Haladás won the Hungarian Second Division which resulted the promotion of the club to the first division.

-In 2008 Haladás played with Arsenal a pre-season friendly match in Szombathely.
+In 2008, Haladás played with Arsenal a pre-season friendly match in Szombathely.
 The match finished 1–1.

 In the 2008–09 season Haladás reached the best rank ever in the history of the team.
 The club won the bronze medal and got the right to start the qualification rounds in the Europa League.

 In the Europa League 2009–10 season Haladás played against Irtysh Pavlodar in the first round.
 The first leg finished 1–0 thanks to Krisztián Kenesei's goal in the 79th minute.
 In the second leg the result was 2–1 to Irtysh, which meant that Haladás could play in the second round.
 In the second round Haladás played the Swedish club Elfsborg.
 In the first leg Haladás lost 3–0, while at home.
 During the second leg, Haladás drew with Elfsborg which caused them to be knocked out of the tournament.